Active pulsatile gels: from chemical microreactor to polymeric actuator: Results and discussion

-We first investigate how the dynamics of the Belousov Zhabotinsky reaction is affected by the size of the BZ gel for various BZ solution composition, in particular the concentration of the oxidizer, sodium bromate.
-BZ beads of 3 different radii $\mathrm{100\mu m}$, $\mathrm{220\mu m}$ and $\mathrm{285\mu m}$ composed of $15\% \mathrm{AAc}$, $1\%$ $\mathrm{Bisacrylamide}$, functionalized with the ruthenium catalyst ($\it{c_{\mathrm{Ru^{2+}}}}\sim$10mM) were immersed in a BZ solution containing [$\mathrm{H_{2}SO_{4}}$]=0.6M sulfuric acid, [$\mathrm{MA}$]=0.2M malonic acid, [$\mathrm{NaBr}$]=0.1M sodium bromide, and sodium bromate of concentration varying from 0.16M to 0.42M.
-The change of color of the catalyst was recorded as a function of time (Figure \ref{figure4}-a).
-We observed that when the bromate concentration is below a critical threshold of $\it{c}\mathrm{=0.24M}$, the gel does not chemically oscillate but rather remains in the reduced state (Figure \ref{figure4}-c).
-For gel beads of radius larger than $\mathrm{200\mu m}$, the period of oscillation decreases as the bromate concentration increases.
-Moreover, we find that a gel of $\mathrm{100\mu m}$ radius never oscillates, even when the bromate concentration is increased (Figure~\ref{figure4}-c).
+We first investigate how the dynamics of the Belousov Zhabotinsky reaction are affected by the size of the BZ gel for different BZ solution compositions, varying the concentration of the oxidizer, sodium bromate.
+BZ beads of 3 different radii 100 $\mathrm{\mu m}$, 220 $\mathrm{\mu m}$ and 285 $\mathrm{\mu m}$ composed of $15\%$ $\mathrm{AAm}$, $1.5\%$ $\mathrm{AAc}$, $1\%$ $\mathrm{Bis}$, functionalized with the ruthenium catalyst ($\it{c_{\mathrm{Ru^{2+}}}}\sim$ 10 mM) are immersed in a BZ solution containing [$\mathrm{H_{2}SO_{4}}$]=0.6 M sulfuric acid, [$\mathrm{MA}$]=0.2 M malonic acid, [$\mathrm{NaBr}$]=0.1 M sodium bromide, and sodium bromate of concentration varying from 0.16 M to 0.42 M. Each experiment is conducted in a container made of a glass slide on the bottom and on the top, with a PDMS lateral wall of a few millimeters in height and a centimeter in diameter.
+The solution is kept under pressure with a clamp to avoid evaporation and the creation of carbon dioxide bubbles.
+The change of color of the catalyst is recorded as a function of time (Figure \ref{figure4}-a).

+We observe that when the bromate concentration is below a critical threshold of $c=0.24$ $\mathrm{M}$, the gel does not chemically oscillate but rather remains in the reduced state (Figure \ref{figure4}-c).
+For gel beads of radius larger than 200 $\mathrm{\mu m}$, the period of oscillation decreases as the bromate concentration increases.
+Moreover, we find that a gel of 100 $\mathrm{\mu m}$ radius never oscillates, even when the bromate concentration is increased (Figure~\ref{figure4}-c).
 Therefore, we postulate that there exists a critical radius below which the gel does not oscillate.

+To test our hypothesis, we develop a reaction-diffusion model in which the gel is coupled to its environment.
+In this model, we assume that the chemical species inside the BZ gel are homogeneous in concentration.
+We simplify the dynamic of the BZ reaction to a 4 variables model using the Vanag-Epstein (VE) model \cite{Vanag2009}.
+The four concentration variables are $c_{1}$=[HBrO$_{2}$], $c_{2}$=[Br$^{-}$],$c_{3}$=[oxidized catalyst]=[Ru$^{3+}$] and $c_{4}$=[Br$_{2}$].
+HBrO$_{2}$, Br$^{-}$ and Br$_{2}$ are mobile chemicals, hence can diffuse out of the gel.
+On the contrary, the Ru$^{3+}$ is covalently attached to the gel.